here-news/here.news/README.md

 ## Current Features

+- **Smart News Interface**: Optimized experiences for both mobile and desktop users
+  - Mobile: Swipeable card interface with full-screen immersive content
+  - Desktop: Responsive grid layout with news cards, search, and infinite scrolling
+- **Content Trading**: Buy and sell positions on news stories with LONG/SHORT buttons
+  - Real-time price charts for content value tracking
+  - Trading directly from news cards
-- **Evolutional Stories**: Follow all kinds of events in the world in different languages, curated by AI but from unbiased media articles, user comments, and neutral language moderators.
+- **Evolutional Stories**: Follow all kinds of events in the world in different languages, curated by AI but from unbiased media articles, user comments, and neutral language moderators
 - **Engagement with Spices**: Users can upvote, downvote, and reply to each event with credit (called "spice").
 Replies and interactions are dynamically displayed.
-Spices can be deposited and withdrawn from the user's account via both fiat and bitcoin (LN) gateways.
+Spices can be deposited and withdrawn from the user's account via both fiat and bitcoin (LN) gateways
-- **Deeper Discussions**: Indicate deeper discussion threads with specific icons and provide links to extended comment threads.
+- **Deeper Discussions**: Indicate deeper discussion threads with specific icons and provide links to extended comment threads

+## Recent Development

+- **v0.4.0** - Redesigned desktop interface with trading capabilities and improved UX
+- **v0.3.0** - Mobile optimization with portrait mode enforcement and price charts
+- **v0.2.0** - Improved mobile version consistency
+- **v0.1.0** - Initial working prototype

+Check the [CHANGELOG.md](CHANGELOG.md) file for a detailed list of changes in each version.

 ## Installation